 7. Starter Templates

-GeneratePress offers a decent amount of starter sites (about 75 templates).
+GeneratePress offers a decent amount of starter sites (more than 90 templates).
 These are categorized in 3 groups: business, e-commerce, blog and can be used for a wide variety of websites.

 The designs are not super fancy, but are functional and look clean and minimalist.
 If you don’t need anything special or know how to add creative stuff, these themes can be a good starting point.